Can't Tell Me Nothing: Release and reception

 West premiered "Can't Tell Me Nothing" via Hot 97 on May 15, 2007, with it being played by DJ Enuff.
 That same day, the song was released as the lead single from Graduation.
-West decided on the song being the first single due to fellow rapper 50 Cent calling it his favorite song from the album, after West met up with 50 Cent and played the album to him.
+West decided on the song being the first single due to fellow rapper 50 Cent calling it his favorite song from the album, after West met with 50 Cent and played the album to him.
 On June 19, 2007, the song was serviced to US rhythmic contemporary radio stations through West's record labels Roc-A-Fella Records and Def Jam Recordings.
 A 12" vinyl was later released for the song by Universal Music on August 7 of that year.
 On September 11, 2007, West's third studio album Graduation was released, featuring "Can't Tell Me Nothing" as the sixth track.

 The song was met with universal acclaim from music critics, with general praise for West's lyricism.
 In a highly positive review for Slant Magazine, Eric Henderson noted "Can't Tell Me Nothing" for having the "most justifiable title" on the album and expressed the opinion that "you couldn't find a campus library cavernous enough" for annotating the song.
-Dan Weiss from LAS Magazine highlighted it as the peak of West's examination of "his character flaws every few tracks in a manner that's neither pitying nor arrogant" throughout the album, with Weiss branding the song a "secret sing-along."
+Dan Weiss from LAS highlighted it as the peak of West's examination of "his character flaws every few tracks in a manner that's neither pitying nor arrogant" throughout the album, with Weiss branding the song a "secret sing-along."
 Dave Heaton of PopMatters described the song as a "powerful single," while he commented that it is the only track on Graduation which deals with reservations about the album's "major theme" of fame and wealth "in any substantial way."
 In the Chicago Tribune, Greg Kot chronicled West's performance as "defiant, defensive, rueful, sarcastic and deadly passionate."
 Nathan Rabin from The A.V.
 Club called the song a "terrific hyper-soul single" that "tempers" the enthusiasm of West "with the haunting realization that for someone who's hit the top, there's nowhere to go but down, and the public's love has a tricky way of curdling into resentment."
 MTV writer Shaheem Reid called it "aptly titled," while complimenting West's rapping for him dropping "a myriad of one-liners."

 Writing for NME, Louis Pattison labeled the song "pretty special," describing it as "a rare sort of track that brings little but chest-pumped arrogance and shameless cash-flashing to the table."
 Jesal 'Jay Soul' Padania of RapReviews viewed "Can't Tell Me Nothing" as "brilliant" and pointed out that the beat, verses and chorus are "all classic stuff."
 Spin journalist Charles Aaron praised the song's "soulful double-unconsciousness."
 For Pitchfork, Mark Pytlik asserted that the song's production somehow takes "on new life in context of the record."
 In a less enthusiastic review, The Guardian's Dorian Lynskey branded it a "tense, angry" track, though criticized certain lyrics for being disappointing.